Harry L. Decker

 Harry L. Decker (1887–1959) was an American film producer associated with Columbia Pictures where he mainly oversaw production on western films.
+As an editor he was active in Hollywood from the 1910s through the 1930s.
+As a producer, he primarily worked on B-movie Westerns.

 He also produced the 1937 ice hockey-themed mystery The Game That Kills starring Rita Hayworth.
 He began his career in the silent era as a film editor, working at a variety of studios.

+Biography

+Harry Decker was born in California to Zachary Decker and Alice Burbank.
+As a young child, he lost an eye in an accident.
+After working as an editor at Thomas Ince pictures, Charles Ray studios, and Columbia Pictures — where he often worked on films by director Hunt Stromberg — he transitioned into a new role as a producer.